 What constitutes SCP travel?

 We actually aren’t, but our operating partner is.
-We’ve run Gay Tours to Cuba together since 2009, but since our partner just opened a US office, and we have a full-time Support for the Cuban People schedule, our tour is legal.
-As an added bonus, the strength and length of our relationship means we won’t subject you to the hefty markups that other LGBT operators might.
+We’ve run Gay Tours to Cuba together since 2009, but since our partner has a US office and we have a full-time Support for the Cuban People schedule, our tour is legal.
+As an added bonus, the strength and length of our relationship mean we won’t subject you to the hefty markups that other LGBTQ+ operators might.

 How do I ensure the government knows the tour is legal?